groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The Makefile assumes that the principal interface of the DSAS will always be configured in `bridge` mode.
 This means that if the administration interface must be accessed from a remote machine, the host must correctly route this network as well.
-If a different type of network is needed, the users is responsable for the creation of an appropriate Docker image and can not use the supplied Makefile.
+If a different type of network is needed, the user is responsable for the creation of an appropriate Docker image and can not use the supplied Makefile.

 Three variables are used to configure the principal network interface